This post was co-authored by Teddy Ferdinand. Who is working as Cloud Security Architect 🐻

 However, are these libraries reliable?

-This is why it is important to have the hygiene of updating third party libraries when developing an application.
+This is why it is important to have the hygiene of updating third-party libraries when developing an application.
 Keeping track of all CVEs when you sometimes have dozens or hundreds of applications is a task that is impossible to do by hand.

 - Limit external dependencies as much as possible, always assuming that no library, internal or external, should be considered 100% reliable.

-- When you add a third-party library, check its update/release cycle to see if the developer or development team is following the project closely, if a flaw is discovered, this can be a key point.
+- When you add a third-party library, check its update/release cycle to see if the developer or development team is following the project closely.
+If a flaw is discovered, this can be a key point.

 Having up-to-date code is a must-have!